 “If each of the Barrett group’s Clarity consultants is as intelligent, thoughtful and engaged as the coach I met with then this program is one I would recommend to every executive evaluating career options.
 The clarity program opens your mind up to critical areas of importance perhaps overlooked by most hard charging professionals.
 Time and money well spent for sure!”
 [R. Nelson, October 2020]

-Every day we hear from scores of prospective candidates who are looking for a change in their careers.
 They come for many reasons: no growth, no recognition, too little income, recently downsized, threat of redundancy, returning after a pause, exiting the military…and we help them rethink their careers and start over again, generally with much higher satisfaction and income.

 How about you?
 It is never too late to start again, especially if you hire the Barrett Group.
 We make it our job to help you find yours.
 Call us.